Kory Casto: Career

 On January 14, 2010, Casto signed a minor league contract with an invite to spring training with the Detroit Tigers.
 Casto was released by Detroit following spring training.
-In May 2010, Casto was signed by the Arizona Diamondbacks to a minor league contract.
-On July 31, 2010, Casto voluntarily retired.
+On May 20, Casto was signed by the Arizona Diamondbacks to a minor league contract.
+On July 31, Casto voluntarily retired.

-Casto went to high school at North Marion High School in Aurora, OR.
+Casto went to high school at North Marion High School in Aurora, Oregon.